-Asset Training is committed to creating and maintaining an environment to ensure a safe and healthy workplace is provided for all employees, students and visitors.
+Asset Training is committed to creating and maintaining an environment to ensure a safe and healthy workplace is provided for all employees, students, and visitors.
 Continuously improving our WHS Management System and performance provides benefits to all by minimising the risk of injuries and illnesses.

 The risk assessment must be carried out in a timely way, ensuring sufficient time for remedial action.
 Students should be advised of WHS issues at the commencement of training and reminders should be given at appropriate times over the duration of the training.
 If particular activities involved special WHS advice, then students should be briefed before that activity commences.

-The trainer should:
+The trainer Must: